iAOS/OSReflectionKit/README.md

 ### Custom Class

-Supposing you have a simple class with the following class:
+Supposing you have a simple class with the following code:

 ```objective-c
 #import <Foundation/Foundation.h>